rotundasoftware/backbone-courier/README.md

 ## Dependencies

-* Backbone.js (tested with v0.9.9, untested with earlier versions)
+* Backbone.js (tested with v0.9.9 and later, untested with earlier versions)
 * jQuery or Zepto.
 You can eliminate this dependency by overriding `View._getParentView()` and providing an alternate means to determine view hierarchy that does not rely on the `$.parent()` and `$.data()` functions.

 ## Feedback and bug reports